 Who can rent an NRAS property?

-Income limits for eligible tenants are based on the gross income of each household and accommodate a range of low to moderate income earners.
+Income limits for eligible tenants are based on each household’s gross income and accommodate a range of low to moderate income earners.

-Tenants for NRAS properties are selected by investors and their tenancy managers.
-Tenancy managers will review tenancy applications and maintain waiting lists for NRAS homes, but the final decision to choose a tenant is always made by the dwelling owner.
+Investors and their tenancy managers select tenants for NRAS properties.
+Tenancy managers review tenancy applications and maintain waiting lists for NRAS homes, but the dwelling owner always makes the final decision on a tenant.

 Do the income limits for NRAS tenants have exceptions?

-No. In order to be eligible to rent an NRAS dwelling, a tenant’s gross household income must not exceed the applicable household income limit.
+No. To be eligible to rent an NRAS property, a tenant’s gross household income must not exceed the applicable household income limit.
 For existing tenants, gross household income may exceed the applicable income limit.

 Can I be evicted from my NRAS property?

-Yes, NRAS tenants are no different to any other type of tenant.
-If you are an NRAS tenant, you are subject to the normal tenancy legislation in your respective state or territory in which the property is located.
+Yes.
+NRAS tenants are no different from any other type of tenant.
+If you’re an NRAS tenant, you’re subject to the normal tenancy legislation in your respective state or territory in which the property is located.

-In fact, the rights and obligations of the tenancy laws are applicable to you (as the NRAS tenant) and your NRAS property landlord.
-To retain the NRAS discount to market retntal, you need to properly maintain the property.
+In fact, the rights and obligations of the tenancy laws apply to you (as the NRAS tenant) and your NRAS property landlord.
+To retain the NRAS discount to market rent, you need to maintain the property properly.